Skip to main content

 tip

 Redux Toolkit includes the RTK Query data fetching and caching API.
-RTK Query is a purpose built data fetching and caching solution for Redux apps, and can eliminate the need to write any thunks or reducers to manage data fetching.
-We specifically teach RTK Query as the default approach for data fetching, and RTK Query is built on the same patterns shown in this page.
+RTK Query is a purpose built data fetching and caching solution for Redux apps, and can eliminate the need to write any additional Redux logic like thunks or reducers to manage data fetching.
+We specifically teach RTK Query as the default approach for data fetching.

 We'll cover how to use RTK Query starting in Part 7: RTK Query Basics.